jitsi/jitsi-hammer/README.md

 ```
 -help <display the usage and help of the program>
+-s <use HTTPS instead of plain HTTP for BOSH communication>
 -room <name of the MUC room (default : TestHammer)>
 -port <port number of the XMPP server (default: 5222)>
 -users <number of fake users to create (default: 1)>